-- i.
-Applicants with prior SBIR/STTR awards must meet two benchmark requirements for progress toward commercialization as determined by the Small Business Administration (SBA) on 1 June of each year. - ii.
-For all applicants that have received or receive 20-49 Phase I awards over the past five fiscal years, excluding the most recent year (currently FY 2017-2021), the ratio of Phase II awards to Phase I awards must be at least 0.25. - iii.
-For applicants that have received or receive more than 50 Phase I awards over the past five fiscal years, excluding the most recent year (currently FY2017-2021), the ratio of Phase II awards to Phase I awards must be at least .5. - iv.
-For all applicants with greater than 15 Phase II awards over the last ten fiscal years excluding the last two years (currently FY 2012-2021), the proposer must have received, to date, an average of at least \$100,000 of sales and/or investments per Phase II award received or have received a number of patents resulting from the SBIR work equal to or greater than 15% of the number of Phase II awards received during the period.
+Proposing small business concerns with prior SBIR/STTR awards must meet two benchmark requirements as determined by the Small Business Administration (SBA) on June 1 each year.

+- (1) Phase I to Phase II Transition Rate: For all proposing small business concerns with greater than 20 Phase I awards over the past five fiscal years excluding the most recent year, the ratio of Phase II awards to Phase I awards must be at least 0.25. - (2) Commercialization Benchmark: For all proposing small business concerns with greater than 15 Phase II awards over the last ten fiscal years excluding the last two years, the proposing small business concern must have received, to date, an average of at least \$100,000 of sales and/or investments per Phase II award received or have received a August 8, 2023 AMENDMENT 2 17 number of patents resulting from the SBIR work equal to or greater than 15% of the number of Phase II awards received during the period.